Nevada State Tree: Single-leaf Pinyon Pine

 Nevada State Tree and Flower

 Nevada's state flower is the Sagebrush (Artemisia tridentata), designated in 1967.
 The state adopted its tree symbol 14 years before choosing the sagebrush.
 Both symbols represent Nevada's high desert environment.
 The low-growing sagebrush covers Nevada's valleys and lower slopes, while pinyon pine dominates higher elevations on mountain ranges.
 Sagebrush blooms with tiny yellow flowers in late summer as pinyon cones mature and prepare to release pine nuts.
-Together these symbols capture Nevada's distinctive Great Basin ecosystem from sagebrush flats to pinyon-covered mountains.
-Both species are supremely adapted to Nevada's arid climate and define the state's landscape.
+The pair shows Nevada's distinctive Great Basin ecosystem from sagebrush flats to pinyon-covered mountains.
+Both species are supremely adapted to Nevada's arid climate and define the state's landscape; compare with the Nevada state flower page.

 Single-leaf Pinyon